spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/configurator-button/README.md

-Displays submit button, which submit form with configurator information by clicking.
+Displays the "Submit" button, which submits the form with configurator information.